SAP-samples/cloud-extension-html5-sample/mission/launchpad/README.md

    ![check Created Site](./images/checkCreatedSite.png)

-2. Click on *Fetch Updated Content* to manually fetch any new HTML5 applications deployed to the SAP Cloud Platform.
+2. Click on *Fetch Updated Content* to manually fetch any new HTML5 applications deployed to the SAP BTP.
 This will fetch any new content deployed.
 Then click on *Content Manager* to look and add the HTML5 apps to Launchpad site.

    ![refresh Content](./images/refreshContent.png)